Lecrapouille/gdcef/addons/gdcef/doc/architecture.md

 process](https://bitbucket.org/chromiumembedded/cef/wiki/GeneralUsage.md#markdown-header-separate-sub-process-executable)
 is needed when CEF (here, our class `GDCef`) cannot directly access the `main(int argc, char* argv[])` function of the application.
 This is mandatory for its initialization.
 <!---
-This is unfortunately the case since CEF is created as node scene graph but CEF does not come natively inside the Godot engine and accessing to the Godot engine `main` function.
+This is, unfortunately, the case since CEF is created as a node scene-graph but CEF does not come natively inside the Godot engine and accessing the Godot engine `main` function.
 -->
-This is unfortunately the case since CEF is created as a Node Scene Graph but CEF and it's access to Godot Engine's `main` function do not exist in Godot's source code.
+This is, unfortunately, the case since CEF is created as a Node scene-graph but CEF and its access to Godot Engine's `main` function do not exist in Godot's source code.

 When starting, CEF will fork the application several times into processes and the forked processes become specialized processes

 You have to know that CEF modifies the content of your `argv` and this may mess up your application if it also parses the command line (you can back it up, meaning using a `std::vector` to back up `argv` and after CEF init to restore values in `argv` back).
-What is "two separated process" exactly ?
+What is "two separated processes" exactly?
 Just an extra
-fork: the main process forks itself and call the secondary process, which can fully access to its own main(int argc, char* argv[]).
-The main constrain is the path of the secondary process shall be canonic (and this is a pain to get the real path).
+fork: the main process forks itself and calls the secondary process, which can fully access it is own main(int argc, char* argv[]).
+The main constraint is the path of the secondary process shall be canonic (and this is a pain to get the real path).

 <!---
 ## Diagram sequence
 -->